Jose Vaz: Early and personal life

-Jose Mario Vaz was born in Cuncolim.
+Jose Mario Emerciane Vaz was born on 19 March 1938 in Cuncolim, Goa, which was part of Portuguese India during the Portuguese Empire (now located in India).
 He completed his Secondary School Certificate from St. Stanislaus High School.
 He later did his graduation in Bachelor of Arts from St. Xavier's College, Bombay (now Mumbai).
 Vaz was also an alumnus of Dhempe College, Panaji.

-Vaz was married to Pulcheria Vaz and resided at Nangila, Cuncolim until his death in 2002.
+Vaz was married to Pulcheria Vaz and resided at Nanguillo, Cuncolim until his death in 2002.

 Career

 Politics

-Prior to winning the seat in the Goa Legislative Assembly, Vaz was a Sarpanch of Cuncolim Village panchayat from 1968 to 1972.
+He contested against his own cousin brother stalwart of maharastrawadi gomantak party (MGP) afronio Vaz(afrank).Prior to winning the seat in the Goa Legislative Assembly, Vaz was a Sarpanch of Cuncolim Village panchayat from 1968 to 1972.
 He contested in the Goa, Daman and Diu Legislative Assembly election on the Congress ticket and emerged victorious.

 Teaching

 Vaz was also a headmaster of Our Lady of Health High School, Cuncolim from 1964 to 1979 and St. Xavier's High School.

 Role in Goa's freedom struggle

 Vaz was a member of the Azad Gomantak Dal.
 He was also a joint secretary of the "Goan Students Association Bombay".
 In 1956, under his leadership, Vaz held an assembly at Bombay for the immediate withdrawal of the Portuguese colonial rulers in Goa.
 Following this event, the Portuguese government blacklisted Vaz and was banned entry in Goa till Goa Liberation Day.